NREL/EnergyPlus/design/FY2017/OperationalFaultsModeling_PhaseIV.md

 -	FaultModel:Fouling:Chiller
 -	FaultModel:Fouling:EvaporativeCooler

+FaultModel:Fouling:Boiler,
+   \memo This object describes the fouling fault of the boilers with water-based heat exchangers
+   \min-fields 6
+   A1, \field Name
+       \note Enter the name of the fault
+       \required-field
+       \type alpha
+   A2, \field Availability Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A3, \field Severity Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A4, \field Boiler Object Type
+       \note Enter the type of a boiler object
+       \note The fault applies to the hot-water boilers
+       \required-field
+       \type choice
+       \key Boiler:HotWater
+   A5, \field Boiler Object Name
+       \note Enter the name of a Boiler object
+       \required-field
+       \type object-list
+       \object-list Chillers
+   N1; \field Reference Fouling Factor
+       \note The factor indicates the decrease of the nominal capacity
+       \note It is the ratio between the nominal capacity at fouling case and that at fault free case
+       \type real
+       \minimum> 0
+       \maximum<= 1
+       \default 1
+       \units dimensionless

+FaultModel:Fouling:Chiller,
+   \memo This object describes the fouling fault of chillers with water-cooled condensers
+   \min-fields 6
+   A1, \field Name
+       \note Enter the name of the fault
+       \required-field
+       \type alpha
+   A2, \field Availability Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A3, \field Severity Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A4, \field Chiller Object Type
+       \note Enter the type of a chiller object
+       \note The fault applies to the chillers with water-cooled condensers
+       \required-field
+       \type choice
+       \key Chiller:Electric
+       \key Chiller:Electric:EIR
+       \key Chiller:Electric:ReformulatedEIR
+       \key Chiller:ConstantCOP
+       \key Chiller:EngineDriven
+       \key Chiller:CombustionTurbine
+   A5, \field Chiller Object Name
+       \note Enter the name of a chiller object
+       \required-field
+       \type object-list
+       \object-list Chillers
+   N1; \field Reference Fouling Factor
+       \note The factor indicates the decrease of the nominal capacity
+       \note It is the ratio between the nominal capacity at fouling case and that at fault free case
+       \type real
+       \minimum> 0
+       \maximum<= 1
+       \default 1
+       \units dimensionless

+FaultModel:Fouling:EvaporativeCooler,
+   \memo This object describes the fouling fault of the wetted coil evaporative cooler
+   \min-fields 6
+   A1, \field Name
+       \note Enter the name of the fault
+       \required-field
+       \type alpha
+   A2, \field Availability Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A3, \field Severity Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+   A4, \field Evaporative Cooler Object Type
+       \note Enter the type of a Evaporative Cooler object
+       \note The fault applies to the wetted coil evaporative cooler
+       \note The fault does not apply to direct evaporative coolers or the dry coil indirect evaporative coolers
+       \required-field
+       \type choice
+       \key EvaporativeCooler:Indirect:WetCoil
+   A5, \field Evaporative Cooler Object Name
+       \note Enter the name of aN Evaporative Cooler object
+       \required-field
+       \type object-list
+       \object-list Chillers
+   N1; \field Reference Fouling Factor
+       \note The factor indicates the decrease of the nominal capacity
+       \note It is the ratio between the nominal capacity at fouling case and that at fault free case
+       \type real
+       \minimum> 0
+       \maximum<= 1
+       \default 1
+       \units dimensionless

+## Model Implementation ##

+The proposed model implementation work will try to introduce more object oriented features to the fault modeling routines.
+Three new classes will be added in the EnergyPlus::FaultsManager namespace, namely:
+-	(1) struct FaultPropertiesBoilerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:Boiler
+-	(2) struct FaultPropertiesChillerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:Chiller
+-	(3) struct FaultPropertiesEvaporativeCoolerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:EvaporativeCooler
+These classes will be inherited from Class "FaultProperties" which is the base class for all the operational fault models.
+The new added functions will be defined as member functions of the corresponding fault class.

+The new added fault classes will contain the information about the faults as well as the links to the affected objects.
+Take class "FaultPropertiesChillerFouling" for example, it uses member variables "ChillerType" and "ChillerName" to specify the chiller that is affected by the fouling.
+Three new member variables will be added to the existing chiller class (e.g., "ReformulatedEIRChillerSpecs" in EnergyPlus::ChillerReformulatedEIR):
+-	1) bool FaultyChillerFoulingFlag; // True if the chiller has fouling fault
+-	2) int FaultyChillerFoulingIndex;  // Index of the fouling fault object corresponding to the chiller
+-	3) Real64 FaultyChillerFoulingFactor; // Fouling factor describing the decrease of nominal capacity
+These three variables will be initialized in the method EnergyPlus::FaultsManager::CheckAndReadFaults() which processes all the fault objects.
+Then these variables will be used in the chiller calculations to activate the fault calculations when the fault presents.

+The model implementations will try to minimize the modification of the codes outside of the fault routine.
+Take the FaultModel:Fouling:Chiller for example, all the massive calculations about the chiller fouling will be put in "FaultsManager.cc" instead of the chiller routines.
+This will be achieved by defining a member function within class "FaultPropertiesChillerSWT".
+The chiller routines will call this function whenever the fault presents.
+Such implementation design will minimize the modifications of the chiller routines, and thus benefit their systematic organization and potential future maintenance.

 ## Testing/Validation/Data Source(s) ##
 Comparing simulation results with and without faults will be performed verify the new fault models.